edualvarado/unity-footprints/README.md

 <p align="center">
   <img src="Docs/Images/forces.png" width="100%">
 </p>
 <p align="center"><em>Figure 2: Forces generated during the kinematic motion.
-Blue: weight - Red: momentum forces - Black: foot-to-ground forces - Green: ground reaction forces.</em></p>
+Blue: weight - Red: momentum forces - Black: foot-to-ground forces.</em></p>

 Finally, we use a linear plastic model for terrain compression along with a ray-casting method to map the estimated forces into the respective ground deformation.
 Parameters such as the Young Modulus of Elasticity *E* or Poisson ratio *ν* can be modified to change the behavior of the terrain under deformation.